-The Group classifies its receivables arising from financial activities into five categories according to Regulation of the CNB No. 123/2007.
+The Bank classifies its receivables arising from financial activities into five categories according to CNB regulation No. 123/2007.
 Categories Standard and Watch represent non-default, Substandard, Doubtful and Loss represent default.
 The classification reflects both quantitative criteria (payment discipline, financial data) and qualitative criteria (e.g. in-depth client knowledge, behavioural scoring).
 The classification reflects also the default sharing principle for co-debtors and guarantors of defaulted receivables in accordance with the Basel II principles.